 Gynecomastia (excess breast tissue in men) affects nearly sixty percent of all men.
 This condition can affect one or both breasts.
 For some men, this excess breast tissue has presented a persistent challenge.
 Many patients have reported making changes in diet and increased exercise in an effort to combat this condition, with little result.
 It is often after discomfort increases during activities that surgical options are explored.
+Lavinia K. Chong, MD helps men in Newport Beach through gynecomastia surgery.

-Gynecomastia can be corrected with surgery and is often combined with other procedures such as liposuction to create a more trim, more sculpted looking chest and abdominal area.
+Gynecomastia can be corrected with surgical care and is often combined with other procedures such as liposuction to create a more trim, more sculpted looking chest and abdominal area.
 Men who are in good health, do not smoke, who are of normal weight, and who have a positive outlook toward cosmetic surgery are often excellent candidates for this type of surgery.

 “Dr. Lavinia Chong is simply an amazing doctor on every level.
 She is brilliant, caring, sensitive, patient and committed to assuring the very best results for her patients.
 After knowing her for several years, I think of Dr. Chong not only as a great doctor, but a caring friend.” – D.W.
 (Patient since 2008)